Seattle Scottish Highland Games Association

 Modern events billed as cèilidhs are little more than concerts with a Scottish flavor, but we believe the old idea of sharing and group participation is best.
 Our cèilidhs blend the best of the old and the new with piping, singing, dancing, and more.

 • Friday evening we have 2 Ceilidhs!
 1st opportunity… Join in and learn Scottish Country Dancing in the indoor pub area following the Flaming Saltire.
-2nd opportunity… Ellias Alexander’s Ramblxr Show in the over 21 outdoor Rampant Lion Pub!
+2nd opportunity… Katie Jane Band in the over 21 outdoor Rampant Lion Pub!

-• Saturday evening, again 2 Ceilidhs enjoy performances by the Featured Performers on the main south Featured Performer stage and then join in and sing a few songs, step through a reel or two, and enjoy the company of kith and kin in another opportunity to learn Scottish Dancing in the outdoor south stage area.
-2nd opportunity… Celtic Spoons perform in the over 21 outdoor Rampant Lion Pub!
+• Saturday evening, again we have 2 Ceilidhs!
+1st opportunity… Enjoy performances by the Featured Performers on the south Featured Performer stage, then listen and help judge the winner of the “Caber” followed by more Scottish Country Dancing, plus enjoy the company of kith and kin… 2nd opportunity… Celtic Spoons perform in the over 21 outdoor Rampant Lion Pub!

 TIMESOUTH STAGE